something-smart/alpha-sapphire-hack/README.md

 * Base stats have been changed.
 With a few exceptions, all stats were normalized 1/3 of the way toward 500 BST, essentially meaning that lower-BST pokemon got a uniform buff to their stats, and higher-BST pokemon got a uniform nerf.
 Some pokemon have also gotten custom changes to their base stats.
 * Mega evolutions now have the same BST as the base form, but distributed differently.
 Vanilla mega evolutions are fun but very centralizing.
 This makes them more of a side-grade, so to speak, and they must be used strategically.
 * Some evolution methods have been changed.
 Friendship evolutions have been removed and replaced with level evolutions.
 Some very high level evolution pokemon have had their evolution level reduced (the final level cap for the champion is only 58).
 Trade and time-based restrictions have also been eliminated.
-* Additionally, the Dawn, Dusk, and Shiny Stones serve a special purpose-- these stones are limited in quantity, as opposed to the other evolution stones which are purchasable.
+* Additionally, the Dawn, Dusk, and Shiny Stones serve a special purpose-- these stones are limited in quantity, as opposed to the other evolution stones which are purchasable early.
+(Dusk Stones are purchasable at the Department Store, the others not at all.)
 They are used to evolve some of the more powerful pokemon.
 Many pokemon that required a stone or item to evolve have changed what stone/item evolves them.
 * Finally, evolving some very strong pokemon-- pseudo-legendaries and other dragon types-- requires you to level up holding a particular held item (such as a Rocky Helmet for Tyranitar, or a Choice Band for Garchomp), which will be consumed upon evolution.
 * Legendaries have not received much change; you are not intended to use them, and no enemy trainers will have them.
 * Some TM's have been changed.
 See the TM's tab of the documentation.
 All TM's should be available before the end of the game.